abhiverse01/the-coders-handbook/docker - 101/docker.md

      mkdir my-docker-app
      cd my-docker-app
      ```
-   - Create a `app.py` file inside the folder with this simple Python code:
+   - Create an `app.py` file inside the folder with this simple Python code:
      ```python
      print("Hello from Docker!")
      ```